aljica/ci-server/README.md

 *When working on other repos:* <br>

 Make sure that you have a MakeFile with the following content (in addition to the previous instructions): <br>
+`lint:` <br>
-`lint:` <br>`python3 -m pylint --disable C,R,W DECIDE.py && echo "Lint" "OK"`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`python3 -m pylint --disable C,R,W DECIDE.py && echo "Lint" "OK"`

 `test:` <br>
-`python3 DECIDE_test.py && echo "Test" "OK"`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`python3 DECIDE_test.py && echo "Test" "OK"`

 ## Testing

 Appropriate unit tests for the CI-server, email-notifications and database have been added and can be found in the `src/builds_test.py`, `src/notification_test.py` and `src/db_test.py` files.

-A makefile has been added in order to simplify the process of executing these tests.
+A MakeFile has been added in order to simplify the process of executing these tests.
 Thus, the following command can be used to run these tests:

 `make test`

 ## View documentation in browser

-The makefile also contains the following command `pydoc3 -b ./` in order to view the entire API as HTML in the browser.
+The MakeFile also contains the following command `pydoc3 -b ./` in order to view the entire API as HTML in the browser.
 Thus, you can obtain the API by using the following command:

 `make doc`